-- How will someone who cannot use a TVM, for example a disabled person, purchase a ticket? - How will people summon a member of staff if they need help while using a TVM (i.e. the equivalent of the 'red light' at a supermarket self-checkout till)? - Is it proposed to upgrade more TVMs to offer remote access/video help facilities? - Have you assessed the accessibility of existing TVMs, both in terms of their location at the station and useability?
-This includes whether they are under cover, whether passengers queuing are protected from the weather and whether they can be read in direct sunlight. - We are aware that some groups of disabled passengers are more likely to use cash when purchasing tickets.
-Are 'cash TVMs' at accessible (step- free) locations in the station?
+- How will someone who cannot use a TVM, for example an older or disabled person, purchase a ticket? - How will people summon a member of staff if they need help while using a TVM (i.e. the equivalent of the 'red light' at a supermarket self-checkout till)?

+- Will TVMs be upgraded to offer remote access/video help facilities so passengers can access assistance when staff are not present? - Have you assessed the accessibility of existing TVMs, both in terms of their location at the station and useability?
+This includes whether they are under cover, whether passengers queuing are protected from the weather and whether they can be read in direct sunlight. - How accessible is your app and your website, especially for those with a disability?

 An increased reliance on TVMs makes it even more important that they are monitored and maintained.
 This applies to operational resilience and to customer service quality.
 We are mindful that there are standards for queuing times at present (3 minutes in the off-peak and 5 minutes in the peak) but that these apply only to the ticket office and not TVMs.
-It would be no more acceptable for a person to miss a train while queuing at a TVM than it would be if queueing at a ticket office.
+It would be no more acceptable for a person to miss a train while queuing at a TVM than it would be if queuing at a ticket office.

-- What are the contractual SLAs for fixing out of order TVMs and have these been reviewed given the future importance of TVMs? - Will there be standards for maximum queuing times at TVMs and how will queue lengths be monitored? - Availability of staff to provide retail advice and help At some stations the proposals would mean a substantial reduction in the overall hours of staff at a station and/or the number of staff at the station, both in general and in relation to those with specialist retail knowledge.
-At category 3 stations there is also a pattern of de-staffing on either a Monday or Friday, albeit with some stations being re-staffed on a Sunday.
+- What are the contractual SLAs for fixing 'out of order' TVMs and have these been reviewed given the future importance of TVMs? - Will there be standards for maximum queuing times at TVMs and how will queue lengths be monitored? - Availability of staff to provide retail advice and help TPE is proposing to close 14 ticket offices permanently and to reduce ticket office opening times at Manchester Airport and Huddersfield to the equivalent of one shift per day, and then, subject to a separate future consultation, close them permanently.
+The current proposals are for a reduction in current staffing hours at 9 stations from the equivalent of two shifts a day to one.
+The proposals mean at a significant number of stations a substantial reduction in the overall number of hours that there are staff present at a station and/or a reduction in the number of staff at the station.